ashishps1/awesome-system-design-resources/README.md

 👉 Subscribe to my [AlgoMaster Newsletter](https://bit.ly/amghsd) and get a **FREE System Design Interview Handbook** in your inbox.

+✅ If you are new to System Design, start with this article: [System Design was HARD until I Learned these 30 Concepts](https://blog.algomaster.io/p/30-system-design-concepts)

 ## 📌 System Design Key Concepts
 - [Scalability](https://blog.algomaster.io/p/scalability)
 - [Availability](https://blog.algomaster.io/p/system-design-what-is-availability)